Live in One of These Countries for a Low Key, Tax-Free Life

 Many expatriates who spend the winter months in Costa Rica simply travel to Nicaragua or Panama every 90 days for a 72-hour trip.
 This way you avoid immigration procedures.
 However, we prefer to keep a firm grip on things and it’s worth the effort to have a residency card to implement your global tax-free strategy.

-Nicaragua is located in the north of Costa Rica.
+Nicaragua is located to the north of Costa Rica.
 It’s much less developed and cheaper than Costa Rica.
 You can get permanent residency here with a small investment of about $30,000.
 This can lead to citizenship within 5 years.
 Nicaragua is one of the cheapest tax free countries in the world.

 In Taiwan, there are a few ways to obtain a residency permit.
 Under the Plus Blossom program, you can get a residency permit if you have internationally recognized qualifications.
 You can also invest $200,000 in starting a business to get a temporary residency permit.
 An investment of $500,000 will give you immediate permanent residency.
 You will receive citizenship after 5 years if you live in Taiwan for at least 183 days per year.